dennisXZX/web-developer-notes/Linux.md

 - `head fileName` look at the first 10 lines of the file
 - `tail fileName` look at the last 10 lines of the file, you can add the `-f` flag to follow the file change

-- `find . -iname npm* -ls` find files and directories start with 'npm', ignoring case
+- `find . -iname 'npm*' -ls` find files and directories start with 'npm', ignoring case

 - `cp -i source_file destination_file` copy a file, `-i` flag to use interactive mode
 - `cp file_1 file_2 directory_name` copy files to a directory